pingcap/docs/tidb-cloud/branch-overview.md

 - You can only create branches for TiDB Serverless clusters that are created after July 5, 2023.

 - For each organization in TiDB Cloud, you can create a maximum of five TiDB Serverless branches by default across all the clusters.
-The branches of a cluster will be created in the same region as the cluster, and you cannot create branches for a throttled cluster.
+The branches of a cluster will be created in the same region as the cluster, and you cannot create branches for a throttled cluster or a cluster larger than 100 GiB.

 - For each branch, 5 GiB storage is allowed.
 Once the storage is reached, the read and write operations on this branch will be throttled until you reduce the storage.